1. Home

 How Does Tether (USDT) Work?

-Tether aims to maintain a 1:1 value ratio between USDT and the US dollar.
-The mechanism works by backing each issued token with assets held in reserve.
-For example, to support 100 USDT in circulation, the company should hold assets worth $100.
-If the market price of USDT deviates from $1, Tether can intervene by buying or selling assets to stabilize the price.
+Tether maintains its 1:1 peg to the U.S. dollar by backing each issued token with assets held in reserve.
+In theory, for every 1 USDT in circulation, the company holds $1 worth of assets.
+If USDT's market price deviates from $1, Tether can theoretically stabilize the price by issuing or redeeming tokens.

 Tether (USDT) Chart